AndrewKL/AndrewKL.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
-permalink: /about/
+description: About me
+sitemap:
+    priority: 0.7
+    lastmod: 2018-02-17
+    changefreq: weekly
 ---
+## About me

-I am a software developer and chemist living in Seattle.
-I've worked on computational chemistry, distributed financial data processing systems.
-I also enjoy acrobatics.
+I'm a software developer and chemist from Seattle Washington.